benhook1013/space-game/MANUAL_TESTING.md

 # Manual Testing Strategy

-This project uses manual testing until automated tests are added.
+Manual testing fills the gap until automated tests are added.

-- The `develop` branch deploys to a staging environment for testing.
-- The `main` branch deploys to production.
+- Work primarily on the `main` branch; create short-lived feature branches only when needed.
+- Run the web build locally with `fvm flutter run -d chrome` or `-d web-server` to verify changes.

-Use the [PLAYTEST_CHECKLIST.md](PLAYTEST_CHECKLIST.md) during each round of testing.
+- Use the [PLAYTEST_CHECKLIST.md](PLAYTEST_CHECKLIST.md) during each round of testing and log findings in `playtest_logs/`.
-Track issues in `playtest_logs/` as needed.